Vanilson66/technical_test_search_app/README.md

 - Run the code
 yarn run dev

+# How to run the tests?
+For demonstration I implemented a unit test to test the search filter
+- to run the test just run:
+yarn jest

 # How the code is organized?
 The code was organized containing the pages inside the pages folder with the local components in the same folder, global components in the